eduardocasino/kim-1-programmable-memory-card/README.md

 ## About

-This is a fully programmable RAM/ROM expansion board for MTU backplanes, like the one in the original K-1005 card file, my [expansion card](https://github.com/eduardocasino/kim-1-mtu-expansion-card) or my buffered motherboard.
+This is a fully programmable RAM/ROM expansion board for the KIM-1.
+Two hardware versions are available which use exactly the same firmware and tools:

+* One for MTU backplanes, like the one in the original K-1005 card file, my [expansion card](https://github.com/eduardocasino/kim-1-mtu-expansion-card) or my buffered motherboard.
+* One for the [PAL-2](https://www.tindie.com/products/kim1/pal-2-a-mos-6502-powered-computer-kit/), a KIM-1 clone by Liu GN. **IMPORTANT: Read the hardware specific notes for the PAL-2**

 It uses a Raspberry Pi Pico W to emulate the 64K RAM/ROM memory map, and has some cool features: